Vikings in Brittany: Breton revolt

 In 931 the Norse assembled an army on the Loire to attack the Franks.
 Breton peasants seized this opportunity and rebelled.
 The Norse appear to have been taken by surprise, a counterattack however ensured that Brittany is reconquered.

 By 935 Incon was isolated after William Longsword of Normandy reconciled with the Franks and exiled Bretons started returning from Britain.
 Alan Barbetorte returned to Brittany from England between 936 and 938, and engaged the Norse.
 Incon was slain and Nantes recaptured in 937.
 With support from the Anglo-Saxon King Athelstan, the Bretons rebellion spread throughout the peninsula.

 The Battle of Trans-la-Fôret was fought on 1 August 939 between the occupying Norse and the Bretons, led by a joint army of Alan II of Brittany, Judicael Berengar of Brittany and the Frank Hugh II, Count of Maine, who decisively attacked and defeated the Norse stronghold, bringing an end to the occupation.

 Outcome

 The Breton victory at Trans-la-Forêt freed Brittany from Norse occupation and led to the re-establishment of the Breton State not as a Kingdom, but as a sovereign duchy under Alan II, due to a new fealty owed to the Franks for helping remove the Norse.
 Brittany became fortified by returning Breton lords.

 Norse piracy affected the vibrant maritime trade between the Bretons and their Welsh cousins, isolating the Bretons.

 Armorican texts protected by monks for centuries were lost after this period.
 The Breton capital was moved from Nantes to Rennes, which was considered more defensible.
 This would become a future point of discord between the two cities.

-A Norse saga attributed to Snori Sturluson mentions that sporadic attacks continued into 1015 when the Breton town of Guerande was destroyed.
+A Norse saga attributed to Snorri Sturluson mentions that sporadic attacks continued into 1015 when the Breton town of Guerande was destroyed.